Hooke's law: Torsional springs

+Just as in the linear case, this law shows that the torque is proportional to the angular displacement, and the negative sign indicates that the torque acts in a direction opposite to the angular displacement, providing a restoring force to bring the system back to equilibrium.

 General "scalar" springs

 Hooke's spring law usually applies to any elastic object, of arbitrary complexity, as long as both the deformation and the stress can be expressed by a single number that can be both positive and negative.

 For example, when a block of rubber attached to two parallel plates is deformed by shearing, rather than stretching or compression, the shearing force F_{s} and the sideways displacement of the plates x obey Hooke's law (for small enough deformations).

 Hooke's law also applies when a straight steel bar or concrete beam (like the one used in buildings), supported at both ends, is bent by a weight F placed at some intermediate point.
 The displacement x in this case is the deviation of the beam, measured in the transversal direction, relative to its unloaded shape.